Akash-Verma-2000/Postaway-1/README.md

     - **Delete Post**: Users who created the post can delete it.

-    - **Update Post**: Post creators have the ability to update their posts.
+    - **Update Post**: Post creators can update their posts.

     - **Create Post**: Authenticated users can create new posts.

-    - **Get Logged-in User Posts**: Users can retrieve their own posts after logging in.
+    - **Get Logged-in User Posts**: Users can retrieve their posts after logging in.

 - **Comments**:

     - **Get Comments for Specific Post**: Authenticated users can view comments related to a specific post.

-    - **Delete Comment**: Post owner and comment creator can delete comments.
+    - **Delete Comment**: The post owner and comment creator can delete comments.

-    - **Update Comment**: Post owner and comment creator can modify comments.
+    - **Update Comment**: The post owner and comment creator can modify comments.

     - **Post Comment**: Authenticated users can add comments to posts.